 Argo Workflows is a Kubernetes-native workflow execution engine.
 Workflows are defined as a series of parallel steps, each of which runs in a container.

-Argo Workflows is designed to be lightweight, scalable, and easy to use, yet still offer robust functionality for demanding workflow configurations.
-It’s a popular way to implement containerized workflow pipelines, without having to manually configure job processing infrastructure yourself.
+Argo Workflows is designed to be lightweight, scalable, and easy to use, yet still offers robust functionality for demanding workflow configurations.
+It’s a popular way to implement containerized workflow pipelines without manually configuring job processing infrastructure.

 This article will explain what Argo Workflows is and how it works, then guide you through setting up a simple workflow that you can run in your own cluster.